brennv/flask-ansible-example/README.md

 This is an example Flask app, ready to be deployed with Ansible.

-The included playbook:
+The included playbook will:
-- installs apt packages and Python utils
+- install apt packages
-- clones the repo and installs Python requirements in a virtualenv
+- clone the repo and install Python requirements in a virtualenv
-- configures gunicorn, nginx, ufw and systemd
+- configure gunicorn, nginx, ufw and systemd
-- enables and starts services
+- enable and starts services
-- get the url and check for the expected response
+- check the url for the expected response

 The `deploy.yml` playbook is modeled after the manual steps discussed in this [digitalocean article](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04) using a Ubuntu [ML](https://www.digitalocean.com/community/tutorials/how-to-use-the-machine-learning-one-click-install-image-on-digitalocean) instance.